The procedure in New Jersey for obtaining a Restraining Order is set forth in New Jersey Court Rule 5:7A.

 Under the Prevention of Domestic Violence Act, the judge shall issue a TRO when the victim appears to be in danger of domestic violence.
 The order may be, and almost always is, issued ex parte to protect the life, health, or well-being of a victim.

 Once a TRO is issued, a final restraining order (“FRO”) shall be issued against a defendant only on a specific finding of domestic violence after a hearing has been conducted and competent evidence has been introduced or on a stipulation by the defendant to the commission of an act or acts of domestic violence as defined by the statute.
 The hearing is required to be held within ten (10) days of issuance of the TRO.
 A hearing is to be conducted by a Superior Court Judge in the Family Division to determine whether or not the temporary restraining order shall become a FRO.
-This is the stage and forum for our experienced criminal defense attorneys, who have significant experience in family matters and restraining orders to present your side of the case.
+This is the stage and forum for our experienced criminal defense team, who have significant experience in family matters and restraining orders to present your side of the case.
 It is imperative that individuals take advantage of this opportunity because issuance of an FRO has significant implications.